-The standard display or The AR8200 is switched off and back on again, the new opening message will be displayed.
+a standard display or 154 (D FAR) to abort entry.
+When the AR8200 is switched off and back on again, the new opening message will be displayed.

 (15) Band scope

 The AR8200 is equipped with a flexible band scope function which is capable of graphically displaying band activity.
 The maximum frequency span width is 10 MHz, you may zoom in on activity to a span width of 100 kHz.
 Centre frequency is displayed and a marker may be manipulated to ascertain the frequency of activity using the graphical display.
 One trace may be saved to memory for recall at a later time and may be overwritten at will.
 The trace may also be saved and loaded from the optional EM8200 external memory slot card.